dbt-labs/docs.getdbt.com/website/docs/terms/ddl.md

 );
 ```

-Note that I had to explicitly define column names and column data type here. *You must have a strong understanding of your data’s structure when using the CREATE command for tables and views.*
+Note that you had to explicitly define column names and column data type here. *You must have a strong understanding of your data’s structure when using the CREATE command for tables and views.*

 ### TRUNCATE